 Christy & Ted Mahon

-Christy and Ted were married in 2009 and have been partners in their mountain pursuits since they first met ten years earlier.
+Christy and Ted were married in 2009 and have been partners in their mountain pursuits since they first met.

 Ted left New York for Aspen in 1994 to ski for a season, and never looked back.
 He finished climbing the 14ers in 2001, the Centennials in 2006, and became the third person to ski the 14ers in 2008.
 He’s racked up peak ascents around the world including Everest, Denali, Ama Dablam, high summits in Ecuador and Peru’s Cordillera Blanca.
 He has logged ski descents all over, including many of the high peaks of the Pacific Northwest, the Grand Teton, and a first descent of the North Face of the Gunnbjornfjeld, Greenland’s tallest mountain.

-When summer arrives and the skis are put away, he’s still out in the mountains, completing running courses of all manners and styles.
-From Pikes Peak and Imogene Pass, to over a dozen 100 milers including seven Hardrock 100’s, he’s logged many top finishes in recent years.
-If he’s not out in the mountains, he’s probably working on one, as a ski instructor on Aspen Mountain.
+When summer arrives and the skis are put away, he’s still out on the trails and the mountains, guiding guests on the trails and peaks around Aspen and completing running courses of all manners and styles including ten Hardrock 100’s.
+In the winter months if he’s not out in the mountains, he’s probably working on one, as a ski instructor for more than 20 years on Aspen Mountain.

-More info on Christy and Ted, including their 4er ski descents, can be found on their blog, Stuck in the Rockies.
+More info on Christy and Ted, including their 14er ski descents, can be found on their blog, Stuck in the Rockies.